saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

 In extrapolatory data analysis we will get familiar with the data and will ask questions before trying to forecast the data and run machine learning models on the data.
 After skimming through the dataset, following questions started popping in my mind :

-1) Whether there is any gender bias in getting the loans ?
+1) Whether there is any bias towards the gender of the applicants in case of getting the loans approved ?
 2) Whether banks are more interested in giving away loans to the married couples ?
-3) Does Income of the applicans have any contribution in case of the approval of the loans ?
+3) Does income of the applicans have any contribution in case of the approval of the loans ?
-4) Does the locality where your property is a determing factor in getting the approval for the loan ?
+4) Does the location of your property is a determiningg factor in getting the loans approved ?
 5) Does credit history have any significance in gettting the approval of the loan ?

 In order to get the answer of all these questions we need to dig in deeper.
 Bar plots have been used to viusally represent the data.Below are the barplots of several independent and dependent variables.

 ```python